Ftkhan717/reveltek/Focus Walk 0.1.md

 * Throughout the day, ensure that the screenshots taken reflect the summary of your entire day's work.
 * For presentation screenshots, press "P".

 ![image](https://github.com/user-attachments/assets/0b9d680d-9820-4b9f-ae41-a147c71cafdd)

 * Ensuring Proper Group Chat Setup
+## Focus Out

+* At the end of your day, make sure that you have completed your SMART goal and that it reflects your Smart In.
+* You need to write the Focus Out at the end of your day to let others know that you are on track.

 ### Focus Tracker in MS Teams: